nurakawa/nk.github.io/index.markdown

 # about

-My name is Nura Kawa, and I am currently a Research Scientist at [neurocat](https://neurocat.ai), a startup based in Berlin, Germany.
+My name is Nura Kawa, and I am a Research Scientist at [neurocat](https://neurocat.ai), a startup based in Berlin, Germany.

-I work on developing and implementing methods for assessing the robustness of AI, with focus on autonomous vehicles.

 My research interests are in Robustness and Explainability of AI.
-Specifically, I would like to explore methods that contribute towards developing AI applications that are highly functional, but also reliable and responsible.
+I would like to explore methods that enable the development of AI applications that are highly functional, but also reliable and responsible.
+At neurocat I currently work on developing and implementing methods for assessing the robustness of AI for on autonomous vehicles.

-Before joining neurocat I completed an MSc in Statistics from KU Leuven (Belgium), during which I wrote my [Master's Thesis](https://github.com/nurakawa/localized-classmap/blob/main/msc_thesis_kawa.pdf) on a new method for Explainable AI; during my studies I was fortunate to be funded by the [Science@Leuven Scholarship](https://wet.kuleuven.be/english/scienceatleuvenscholarship).
+Previously I completed an MSc in Statistics from KU Leuven (Belgium), during which I wrote my [Master's Thesis](https://github.com/nurakawa/localized-classmap/blob/main/msc_thesis_kawa.pdf) on a new method for Explainable AI; during my studies I was fortunate to be funded by the [Science@Leuven Scholarship](https://wet.kuleuven.be/english/scienceatleuvenscholarship).
 I also hold a BA in Statistics from UC Berkeley (USA), where I worked on research in Bayesian Statistics applied to Hydrogeology.

 [LinkedIn](https://linkedin.com/in/nurakawa) -
 [GitHub](https://github.com/nurakawa)